 Residence Deposit Confirmation

-Once we have processed your deposit on our end, you will receive an email confirmation to your GryphMail email account.
+Once we have processed your deposit on our end, your Housing Portal application status will updated to "Completed with Full Deposit".

-If you used online or telephone bank to send in the deposit, it takes three or more days to update the information.
+If you used online or telephone banking, it takes three or more days to update the information.
 But don’t worry – we honour the date that you submitted the deposit through your bank.

 Cancellation Policies & Penalties

 Need to cancel your Residence Application?
-Send us your cancellation in writing - email is fine -- to email@example.com.
+Send us your cancellation in writing to email@example.com.
 There are administrative fees involved, so be aware.
 You can find full Cancellation and Deposit Forfeiture policies in Section 19 of the Residence Contract.
-Please note: If you have not paid the residence deposit, or have only paid the $100 application fee, you are still subject to the deposit forfeiture charges as outlined below.
-If you cancel your application while you are sitting on residence waiting list and we are not able to offer you a residence placement, you will receive a full refund of your deposit.
+Please note: If you have not paid the residence deposit, or have only paid the $250 application fee, you are still subject to the deposit forfeiture charges as outlined below.
+If you cancel your application while you are on the residence waiting list and we are not able to offer you a residence placement, you will receive a full refund of your deposit.